HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 {{ figure_markup(
   image="third-parties-number-of-third-parties-per-website.png",
-  caption="Number of third parties per website.", description="Bar chart showing the number of third parties per website on desktop and mobile at various percentiles.
+  caption="Number of third parties per website.", description="Bar chart showing the number of third party domains per website on desktop and mobile at various percentiles.
 At the 10th percentile both desktop and mobile have 2 third parties per site, at the 25th it's 9 third parties on desktop and 8 on mobile, at the 25th is't 23 and 21 respectively, at the 50th it's 50 and 46, and at the 75th percentile it's 91 and 89 respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=2111523872&format=interactive", sheets_gid="1338630434", sql_file="distribution_of_websites_by_number_of_third_parties.sql"